quaderno/quaderno-api/source/includes/_setup.md

 <aside class="info">
 We are providing a transition time in which you will be able to use both 20170914 and 20210316.
 After <strong>July 1st</strong> the legacy endpoints for <a href='#taxes-legacy'>taxes</a> and <a href='#page-parameter-legacy'>pagination</a> will respond a <code>410 Gone</code>.
+<br><br>
+Note that <a href="https://developers.quaderno.io/#quaderno-js">Quaderno.js</a> is not affected by this change.
+If you're only using Quaderno.js to calculate taxes from your frontend, you don't have to do anything.
 </aside>

 > Example of the new Tax Rates endpoint